jacques28/blog-app/content/blog/how-to-get-started-with-web-development.md

 By Frank Zickert

 ### Conclusion
 Web development is a great way to get started with programming and is very accessible for people that can't find themselves in very niche areas like AI, Machine learning, Data science, etc. Unfortunately, I can't add a lot of detail to this article let me know if you would like further in-depth articles on these various themes.
 I hope this article will help you get started with Web development and I hope you will enjoy it as much as I do.
 If you have any questions or comments, please leave me an **[email](mailto:devjacques28i@gmail.com)**.
 I will be happy to answer them.
-Thanks for stoping by you and have a great day!
+Thanks for stoping by and have a great day!

 >>>>>>>>>>>````When justice is done, it brings joy to the righteous but terror to evildoers.```` - Proverbs